apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase-operator-devprofile/README.md

 > **NOTE:** Similar to the workflows urls, the url above will be different in each minikube installation.

 #### Switch-state-timeouts tab
-In this tab, you can create and complete instances of the switch-sate-timeouts process.
+In this tab, you can create and complete instances of the switch-sate-timeouts workflow.

 ![](docs/SwitchStateTimeoutsTab.png)

 #### Callback-state-timeouts tab
-In this tab, you can create and complete instances of the callback-sate-timeouts process.
+In this tab, you can create and complete instances of the callback-sate-timeouts workflow.

 ![](docs/CallbackStateTimeoutsTab.png)

 #### Event-state-timeouts tab
-In this tab, you can create and complete instances of the event-sate-timeouts process.
+In this tab, you can create and complete instances of the event-sate-timeouts workflow.

 ![](docs/EventStateTimeoutsTab.png)